hapijs/hapi/API.md

 - `encoder` - a function using the signature `function(options)` where `options` are the encoding specific options configured in the route `compression` configuration option, and the return value is an object compatible with the output of node's [`zlib.createGzip()`](https://nodejs.org/dist/latest-v6.x/docs/api/zlib.html#zlib_zlib_creategzip_options).
+- `schema` - an optional [Joi](http://github.com/hapijs/joi) validation object, which is applied to the encoding compression settings object on the route.

 ```js
 const Zlib = require('zlib');